History of the Collection

 Aim of the Collection

-The long-term aim of the Museum is to offer a reliable and critical account of the artistic accomplishments of major Western civilizations and epochs from approximately 3000 BC to AD 1500.
+The long-term aim of the Museum is to offer a reliable and critical account of the artistic accomplishments of major Western and Middle Eastern civilizations from approximately 3000 BCE to 1500 CE.
 The first step in this endeavor was the presentation of a dependable picture of ancient Greco-Roman sculptural art, as it has heavily influenced much later Western art.
 The present collection focuses on items from the Middle Helladic (c.
 1500 BC) to the Late Antique (c.
 AD 500) period.
 In recent years, it has been expanded to include pieces from the ancient Near East and ancient Egypt.

 The collection is, however, only a beginning.
 Greco-Roman antiquity was chosen as a starting point.
 Classical art remains an important frame of reference of Western art, which, whatever it does, does so with awareness of conforming or dissenting.
 The distinct style of Classical art is also very recognizable and thus provides a familiar foundation.
 Since the aim of the collection is to make sensible the elements and progressions of the various arts, our initiation is greatly facilitated by familiar examples.
 The collection’s recent expansion into the art of the ancient Near East and Egypt provides a welcome and necessary counterpoint, illustrating both the convergence and divergence of the artistic traditions of the ancient world.